pyos/cone/README.md

 ### An overview of available functions

 See `cone.h`.
 Error handling is in `mun.h`.
 There are coroutine-blocking versions of some standard library functions in `cold.h`.
-Note that these versions override the dynamically linked ones from libc by default.
-If you use static linking or don't want that for other reasons, see `COLD_NO_OVERRIDE` below.
+Optionally, these versions override the dynamically linked ones from libc by default.

 Some options (`CFLAGS="... -DOPTION=VALUE"`):